yangymargaret/REUNION/README.md

   Unify supports the format AnnData for the metacell data, extension=h5ad;

+- --gene_annot

+  the file path of the gene position annotations, default = -1;

 - --atac_meta

   the file path of the ATAC-seq read count matrix of the metacells, default = -1;